Artwork by Rene Aigner©

 - ↑ The Winds of Winter, Mercy

 This page uses content from the English Wikipedia.
 The original content was at House Stark.
 The list of authors can be seen in the page history of House Stark.
-As with A Wiki of Ice and Fire, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.
+As with A Wiki of Ice and Fire - A Song of Ice and Fire & Game of Thrones, the content of Wikipedia is available under the Creative Commons Attribution-ShareAlike License.